sazzaduli/sazzaduli/README.md

 <img align="right" width="200px" alt="Hacker GIF" src="https://media.tenor.com/XP4tw9P1yFoAAAAM/dedsec.gif"/>

-I'm a **Computer Science** enthusiast with a passion for building and learning.
+I'm a **Mathematics** enthusiast with a passion for building and learning.
 My journey in development started with a love for solving real-world problems through clean and creative code.
 I enjoy diving into both **frontend** and **backend** technologies — always exploring what's next in the tech space.

 - 💻 Currently exploring:
   - *TypeScript*